codefellows-seattle-javascript-401d19/16-19-auth/LAB-18.md

 Create a middleware for parsing a Basic Authentication header, it should add an Account to the request object.

 #### Bearer Auth middleware
-Create a middleware for parsing a Bear Authorization header, it should add an Account to the request object.
+Create a middleware for parsing a Bearer Authorization header, it should add an Account to the request object.

 #### Access controled resourse
 Create a model with at least four properties that belongs to an account.
 The model should require an account id associated to an account.